-For all slip and fall accident victims, it is important to understand that their deposition is the first chance for the defendant’s lawyer to meet them and evaluate the plaintiff for issues like credibility and if the victim presents well (is the victim likeable and sympathetic?)
+For all slip and fall accident victims, it is important to understand that their deposition is the first chance for the defendant’s lawyer to meet them and evaluate the plaintiff for issues like credibility and if the victim presents well (is the victim likable and sympathetic?)

 Slip and fall victims tell their side of things as they answer the defense questions over the course of the deposition.
 This may take several hours, even an entire day.

-However, at the end of the Plaintiff’s slip and fall deposition, the defense attorney will not only have a much better idea of the facts of the accident, but also of the accident victim and their personal presence.
+However, at the end of the Plaintiff’s slip and fall deposition, the defense attorney will not only have a much better idea of the facts of the accident but also of the accident victim and their personal presence.

 How Does A Personal Injury Lawyer Help?